KDNA (St. Louis): History

 On July 3, 1983, the St. Louis Post-Dispatch published an article, “Kooky KDNA: Long Gone, but Legacy Lingers” by Harper Barnes.
 The article describes KDNA programming and follows up with several people who were key figures at the station.

 After a pledge drive failed to yield enough money to allow the station to continue, Lansman and Milam sold the station to Cecil Heftel for $1.4 million in June 1973.
 One of KDNA's staff members, Mike O'Connor, went on to co-found in 1975 WORT, a non-NPR community radio station in Madison, Wisconsin, that continues to this day.

 KOPN, a community radio station in Columbia, Missouri, acquired the transmitter.
 KOPN is still on the air.

 KDNA selected FM radio when it was still newer technology and was not desired commercially, and it was therefore relatively cheap to obtain the widely open band space.
 As commercial radio developed, the frequency became near the middle of the commercial dial and thus very lucrative.
 WBAI in New York City is one of the few remaining community radio stations in the commercial spectrum in the US, although community radio were early adopters of FM.
-Most community stations are now located in the lower end of the dial in the nonprofit spectrum.
-A successor of sorts to KDNA in St. Louis was KDHX, which operated from 1987-2025 before ceasing operations and changing its call letters to KLJT.
+Most community stations are now located in the lower end of the band ("left of the dial") in the reserved band for non-commercial stations.
+A successor of sorts to KDNA in St. Louis was KDHX, which operated from 1987-2025 before ceasing operations after a period of mismanagement and the successor operator of the frequency changing the call letters to KLJT.
+Mirroring a nationwide trend of dominance in the non-commercial band, it broadcasts Christian music.